JunMa11/SegLossOdyssey/test/README.md

 ## To Do

-- [X] Evaluate commonly used plug-and-play loss functions with [nnU-Net V2](https://github.com/MIC-DKFZ/nnUNet) because the latest version is more popular (and has better performance).
+- [X] Evaluate commonly used plug-and-play loss functions with [nnU-Net V2](https://github.com/MIC-DKFZ/nnUNet) on three label-imbalanced tasks (liver tumor, pancreas, multi-organ) because the latest version is more popular (and has better performance).

 > In nnU-Net V2, deep supervision is added to the default U-Net.
 The optimizer is SGD with momentum rather than Adam.

-- [ ] Evaluate commonly used loss functions with [nnU-Net V2](https://github.com/MIC-DKFZ/nnUNet) under [deterministic training](https://github.com/MIC-DKFZ/nnUNet/blob/6b0805594bc95cd178798d3c1c5acd0e28cf21fa/nnunet/run/run_training.py#L44).

-The associated segmentation results will be released by 4.15.
+The associated segmentation [results](https://zenodo.org/record/4738480) have been released.

 | Loss       | LiverTumor-DSC | LiverTumor-NSD | Pancreas-DSC | Pancreas-NSD | Multiorgan-DSC | Multiorgan-NSD |
 |------------|:--------------:|:--------------:|:------------:|:------------:|:--------------:|:--------------:|